binodbhusal/motorhub_frontend/README.md

 In order to run this project you need:

-- Installed Git.
+- Have Git installed.
-- Installed Ruby
+- Have Ruby installed.
-- Installed Ruby on Rails
+- Have Ruby on Rails installed
 - Create a local directory that you want to clone the repository.
 - Open the command prompt in the created directory.
 - On the terminal run this command git clone https://github.com/binodbhusal/final_capstone_backend.git